-Just image that a user installs your application, opens it and "BOOM!", it crashes.
+Just image that a user installs your application, opens it and “BOOM!”, it crashes.
 Is it good?
-An even worse case is when your software operating an airplane suddenly hangs up while the airplane is still flying in the sky.
+In the worst case scenario, your software operating an airplane suddenly hangs up while the airplane is still flying in the sky.
 Can you image what may happen?
-How do you ensure that your application solves your customer's problems?
-How do you know if your software meets its users' requirements?
-How do you give your users' confidence about the correctness, reliability and security of your software?
+How do you ensure that your application solves your customer’s problems?
+How do you know if your software meets its users’ requirements?
+How do you give your users’ confidence about the correctness, reliability and security of your software?
 In order to answer these questions adequately you need to learn about software testing.

 What can I do after finishing learning software testing?